bernardo1024/Sanwaf-UI/README.md

-	data-sw-actions	 	- For Sanwaf-Server, specify the form actions/URIs associated with the elements (use the ::: seperator to specify multiple actions/URIs) data-sw-display 	- Name Associated with the widget that will be used for display in error messages data-sw-type 		- Data type of the element data-sw-required	- Makes the element a mandatory field data-sw-mask-err	- The a value you want to mask the entered value with for when you want to hide it from being displayed in an error message (passwords...)
+	data-sw-actions	 	- For Sanwaf-Server, specify the form actions/URIs associated with the elements (use the ::: seperator to specify multiple actions/URIs) data-sw-display 	- Name Associated with the widget that will be used for display in error messages data-sw-label-id	- Id of Label associated with the element that will be used for errors (change color & tooltips). if not provided, Sanwaf uses the label's 'for' attribute. data-sw-type 		- Data type of the element data-sw-required	- Makes the element a mandatory field data-sw-mask-err	- The a value you want to mask the entered value with for when you want to hide it from being displayed in an error message (passwords...)